gutamuw/leWeb/README.md

 Our team uses [Commitizen](https://github.com/commitizen/cz-cli) to standardize our commit messages following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This helps us maintain a clean git history and automatically generate changelogs.

+### What makes a good commit message?

+- Descriptive but concise
+- Focuses on the "what" and "why" rather than the "how"
+- Separates different concerns into different commits
+- Use imperative mood in descriptions ("add" not "added")
+- References relevant issue numbers

 ### Conventional Commits Specification

 Conventional Commits is a specification for adding human and machine-readable meaning to commit messages.
 The commit message should be structured as follows: